RumeshChathuranga/ASE/ADD.md

 | Latency budget (ride request → driver assigned) | 500 ms |
 | Cost ceiling | 10 LKR/ride ≈ 10M LKR/day (~$33k/day at 300 LKR/USD) |

 These figures are **platform-wide totals**.
-Section 5 sizes every regional cell to the full peak, so its cost model is a deliberate upper bound.
+Section 5 sizes each regional cell's baseline to its own share and its *ceiling* to the full platform peak, so any one cell can absorb the whole load and the cost model is a deliberate upper bound.

 ### 0.2 Services